openearth/aeolis-python/CONTRIBUTING.md

 1. Now, git remote -v will show two remote repositories named:

-        `upstream`, which refers to the aeolis-python repository <br>
+    * `upstream`, which refers to the aeolis-python repository
-        `origin`, which refers to your personal fork
+    * `origin`, which refers to your personal fork

 ### Develop your contribution

-1. Create a branch off the latest commit on the AEOLIS_V2 branch to work on your feature.
+1. Create a branch off the latest commit on the `main` branch to work on your feature.

     ```bash
     git checkout -b my-feature
     ```

-1. If you are contributing via a fork, make sure to pull in changes from the 'upstream' repository to stay up to date with the AEOLIS_V2 branch while working on your feature branch.
+2. If you are contributing via a fork, make sure to pull in changes from the 'upstream' repository to stay up to date with the `main` branch while working on your feature branch.
 Follow the instructions [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork) and [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).

-1. Set up a development environment on your PC by installing the package in development mode with the following command: (Consider using a virtual environment for this purpose.)
+3. Set up a development environment on your computer by installing the AeoLiS in development mode with the following command: (Consider using a virtual environment for this purpose.)

     ```bash
     pip install -e .
     ```

-1. Set up your code editor to follow [PEP 8](https://peps.python.org/pep-0008/) (remove trailing white space, no tabs, etc.).
+4. Set up your code editor to follow [PEP 8](https://peps.python.org/pep-0008/) (remove trailing white space, no tabs, etc.).
 Check code with [flake8](https://flake8.pycqa.org/en/latest/).

-1. Write tests for any new lines of code you add.
+5. Write tests for any new lines of code you add.

-1. Include in-code documentation in form of comments and docstrings.
+6. Include in-code documentation in form of comments and docstrings.
 Update the user documentation if relevant.
 Use the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard) documentation style.

 ### Submitting your contribution

 1. Push your feature branch to (your fork of) the aeolis-python GitHub repository.

-1. Create a pull request, for example, following the instructions [here](https://help.github.com/articles/creating-a-pull-request/).
+1. Create a pull request, for an example, following the instructions [here](https://help.github.com/articles/creating-a-pull-request/).

-In case you feel you've made a valuable contribution, but you don't know how to write or run tests for it, or how to generate the documentation: don't let this discourage you from making the pull request; we can help you!
-Just go ahead and submit the pull request, but keep in mind that you might be asked to append additional commits to your pull request.
+In case you feel you've made a valuable contribution, but you don't know how to write or run tests for it, or how to generate the documentation; don't let this discourage you from making the pull request.
+We can help you!
+Just go ahead and submit the pull request.
+But keep in mind that you might be asked to append additional commits to your pull request.